bryanshellpuppy/arduinohacks/CYD_marauder/README.md

 https://www.youtube.com/watch?app=desktop&amp;v=-8hxk81H6QI</a></p>
 <p>&nbsp;</p>
 <p>I did something that I have done on a Pi Zero 2, I scraped the trace and
-scraped away the trace between + and - of the anttenna.
-Then I carfuly soldered on a u.fl connector, burning my hands alot.
+scraped away the trace between + and - of the antenna.
+Then I carefully soldered on a u.fl connector, burning my hands a lot.
 There is only one way this can go on, its very hard to get it just right and I would recommend against it unless you know what your doing.
-You need a tiny solder tip on a very accurate solder station or you will burn or melt something.
-This is why I am not giving instructions on how to do this.
+You need a tiny solder tip on a very accurate solder station or you will burn or melt something. <br>This is why I am not giving instructions on how to do this.
 You can google at your own risk.
 I have however provided a front cover with the antenna addition so that if you do go this route, the case is ready for the SMA antenna and u.fl to SMA wire.
 Please